 There was no love affair to blame, no abuse that had been hidden.
 Just a slow erosion, a drifting apart, a building of resentments until one felt there was nothing left.
 Broken hearts.
 Broken people.
 Broken home.

-Divorce certainly is an option these days.
-The courts are filled with those who once never expected it could happen to them.
-The resulting damage in lives, children, extended family, in finances, and self-esteem is creating havoc in our culture.
+The divorce courts are filled with people who once never expected it could happen to them.
+The resulting damage in the lives of spouses, children, extended family, as well as in finances is creating havoc in our culture.
 Maybe you have entertained the “D” word yourself or even said it out loud.
-Yet before you set your foot on such a costly path, consider another “D” word which could be at work in your relationship – drift.
+Yet before you set foot on such a costly path, consider another “D” word which could be at work in your relationship – drift.
 Paying attention to it can help you move back from the brink of destruction that divorce will undoubtedly bring.

 Ask yourself if your relationship has drifted.
 There are ways to anchor your marriage securely and to soften hardening hearts so your marriage can be an enjoyment and even a treasure.
 Naming drift when you see it is the first step.
 Choosing to do something about it is the next.
 The important thing is to know that DRIFT happens and you can overcome it.